31st Annual Holiday and Kwanzaa Marketplace

 Saturday, Sunday, and all Major Holidays: Closed

-Archives are closed on Saturday and Sunday
+ARCHIVES are closed on Saturday and Sunday

 Enter campus via the main gate at the light off William R. Harvey Way